SofiaMNC/EDA_health_app/README.md

 # **Concept: A Public Health App**
 *Sofia Chevrolat (June 2020)*

+> NB : This project is the first of a series comprising [the syllabus offered by OpenClassrooms in partnership with Centrale Supélec and sanctioned by the Data Scientist diploma - Master level](https://openclassrooms.com/fr/paths/164-data-scientist).
 ___
 This study in 2 notebooks aims to estimate the feasability of exploiting <i>Open Food Facts</i>' database, containing more than a million food items, as part of a call for proposals by Santé publique France.
 The French national public health agency would like to be submitted with ideas for innovative applications on the theme of nutrition.